-Currently, our register of researchers comprises 74 members from 18 countries (Argentina, Australia, Austria, Czech Republic, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Japan, Netherlands, Poland, Spain, Switzerland, UK, US), with interests in languages including Arabic, Breton, Chinese, German, Greek, Egyptian, English, French, Hebrew, Hittite, Irish, Japanese, Korean, Latin, Sanskrit, Turkish, Welsh.
+Currently, our register of researchers comprises 75 members from 19 countries (Argentina, Australia, Austria, Canada, Czech Republic, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Japan, Netherlands, Poland, Spain, Switzerland, UK, US), with interests in languages including Arabic, Breton, Chinese, German, Greek, Egyptian, English, French, Hebrew, Hittite, Irish, Japanese, Korean, Latin, Sanskrit, Turkish, Welsh.

 How to join